 We Need Your Input!

-Wisconsin's MCH Program is currently in the midst of a 5-year Needs Assessment to identify new priorities for 2016-2020.
+Wisconsin's MCH Program is continuing to solicit input for its 5-year Needs Assessment to identify new priorities for 2016-2020.
 We are actively collecting information, opinions, and perspectives from partners and consumers across the state that care about maternal, child, and family health in Wisconsin.
 The information collected will help guide strategies and activities for Wisconsin's Maternal and Child Health Program over the next 5 years.
 Please consider providing your valuable input by completing a brief Public Input Tool.
 (NOTE: Comments received are summarized and respondents are not identified.)

 Wisconsin First Step

 Information and links to services for children and youth with special needs, their families and providers.
 Call 800-642-7837 to speak with a parent specialist.
 Information is available on services such as Birth to 3/early intervention, financial assistance, parent networking and support, home health care, therapy services, CYSHCN Regional Centers and more.